Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

 Amplitude CDP's Customer.io streaming integration enables you to forward your Amplitude events and users straight to [Customer.io](https://customer.io/) with just a few clicks.

-!!!note "Other Amplitude CDP + Customer.io Integrations"
+!!!note "Other Amplitude CDP + Customer.io integrations"

     This integration streams Amplitude events and users to Customer.io.
 Amplitude CDP offers other integrations with Customer.io: